 Interested in graduate school?
-I am searching for outstanding and highly motivated students to join my lab in the Fall of 2019.
+I am searching for outstanding and highly motivated students to join the lab in the Fall of 2022.
 If you are interested in birds, island biogeography, tropical field work, natural history collections, and/or molecular systematics and phylogenomics, I encourage you to contact me.

 There are several labs at UNM focused on bird research, so prospective students should explore all opportunities within the department.
 UNM Ornithology comprises a group of faculty, staff, and students who conduct integrative studies of birds at the University of New Mexico Department of Biology.
 Research strengths in our group include biogeography, phylogenomics, and ecological physiology.
 We collaborate on the growth and curation of the Museum of Southwestern Biology Bird Collection, a global set of fully digitized specimens and tissues whose number and research value have grown exponentially over the past three decades.

-Graduate students will join a highly collaborative, interactive group consisting of three primary faculty advisors: Michael J. Andersen, Christopher C. Witt, and Blair O. Wolf.
-The UNM Department of Biology has a tradition of excellence in ornithology, 35 faculty research labs, >100 graduate students, state-of-the-art facilities, and a nurturing environment for prospective ornithologists to develop research skills.
+Graduate students will join a highly collaborative, interactive group consisting of three primary faculty advisors: Drs.
+Mike Andersen, Chris Witt, and Blair Wolf.
+The UNM Department of Biology has a tradition of excellence in ornithology, ~32 faculty research labs, >100 graduate students, state-of-the-art facilities, and a nurturing environment for prospective ornithologists to develop research skills.